Psychiatric Nurse: Duties, Pay, and How to Become One

 How to become a psychiatric nurse

 To be a psychiatric nurse, you must first get your registered nurse (RN) license.
 To become an RN, you need to graduate with at least an associate degree in nursing from an accredited program.
-You’ll also complete additional training and can typically expect that employers will require you to gain some professional experience in the field before getting a job as a psychiatric nurse.
+You’ll also complete additional training and can typically expect that employers may require you to gain some professional experience in the field before getting a job as a psychiatric nurse.

 1. Gain your nursing degree.